SaltySpaghetti/talks/README.md

+# Talks

-# Here's a collection of projects explained in my talks
+Here's a collection of projects explained in my talks